Film2549/Data-Analysis-of-a-Simulated-Marketing-Business-Case-Using-Python-SQL-and-Power-BI/README.md

 - **Customer Engagement Rate** : Level of interaction with marketing content (clicks, likes, comments)
 - **Customer Feedback Score** : Average rating from customer reviews.

-So I provided my golds are
+So I provided my goals are
 - **Increase Conversion Rates** : Identify factors impacting the conversion rate and provide recommendations to improve it.
 - **Enhance Customer Engagement** : Determine which types of content make the highest engagement.
 - **Improve Customer Feedback Scores** : Understand common themes in customer reviews and provid actionable insights.